If your web application does not run, you can run the following checks.

 2. The following URL display information for LANSA Web, for the deployed system:

-Adjust the URL for your deployed system.
+Adjust the port number for your deployed system.
 If the following information is displayed, you are contacting your application web site.
-This means IIS is setup correctly for your deployed application, but has not tested whether LANSA web jobs can be executed.
+This means IIS is setup correctly for your deployed application but this does not test whether LANSA web jobs can be executed.

 Your web page component has executed, but data has not been retrieved from the database files, via the server module.
-In this case you could use Microsoft SQL Server Management Studio to check that your database contains the required application files and that the files contain data.
+In this case you could use Microsoft SQL Server Management Studio to check that your database contains the required application tables and that the tables contain data.

 6. You can find more information in the following documentation sections: Web Administration and Install LANSA on Windows.